-2018 Gold Coast Sea Slug Census
+2019 Gold Coast Sea Slug Census

-Citizen scientists are invited to sign up and dive in for the annual Gold Coast Sea Slug Census on October 6 and 7 to photograph the brightly coloured creatures.
+Citizen scientists are invited to sign up and dive in for the annual Gold Coast Sea Slug Census on September 28 and 29 to photograph the brightly coloured creatures.

-Local and visiting divers will be vying for various prizes to show their prowess in finding and photographing sea slugs, which are often called ‘underwater butterflies’, due to their bright colours.
-Sea slugs are molluscs, and important indicators of environmental change because of their rapid life cycles and specific feeding requirements.
+Local and visiting divers will be vying for various prizes to show their prowess in finding and photographing sea slugs, known as ‘underwater butterflies’, which are often brightly-coloured, ranging from 4mm to 40cm in size.
+They are invertebrates, and important indicators of environmental change because of their rapid life cycles and specific feeding requirements.

 The Gold Coast Sea Slug Census is a research partnership between volunteer divers and Southern Cross University’s National Marine Science Centre, made possible through the generous support of local businesses and the dedicated Gold Coast Sea Slug Census organising committee.